bencvt/LibShapeDraw/README-contributing.md

 1. Install [Maven](http://maven.apache.org/).
 2. Copy the contents of your Minecraft's `bin` directory to `lib`.
 Be sure to include the `natives` subdirectory; the test suite needs them.
-    `minecraft.jar` should be vanilla with only ModLoader (or Forge) patched in.
+    `minecraft.jar` should be vanilla with either ModLoader or Forge patched in.
 3. Create `lib/minecraft-deobf.jar` using MCP.
 Details in the next section.
 4. Change directory to `projects/all`.
-4. Run Maven.
+5. Run Maven.
 The output jars are located in `projects/*/target/`.

-There is no need to use Forge or reference any Forge classes when compiling either.
-ModLoader is enough.
-You *can* compile against a `lib/minecraft.jar` with Forge patched in instead of ModLoader, however.

 If you prefer to use an IDE, here's one recommended method: